To change a document's header or footer in a Microsoft Word document, you should add a section break first. Follow these step-by-step instructions.

 This bonus MS Word tip is also available in the free PDF 30 things you should never do in Microsoft Office.

-Editor's note on March 1, 2019: This MS Word article was first published in April 2012.
-Since then, we have included a video tutorial, added a bonus tip, and updated the related resources.
+Editor's note: This Microsoft Word article was updated to include a video tutorial, a bonus tip, and new related resources.

 - How to add a drop-down list to an Excel cell (TechRepublic)